 dB: What is a decibel?

 Decibels: dB, dB(A), dBA, dB(C), dBV, dBm and dBi?
 What are they all?
 How are they related to loudness, to phons and to sones?
+And how loud is loud?
 This page describes and compares them all and gives sound file examples.
 A related page allows you to measure your hearing response and to compare with standard hearing curves.
 This is a background page to the multimedia chapters Sound and Quantifying Sound.

 Definition and examplesThe decibel ( dB) is used to measure sound level, but it is also widely used in electronics, signals and communication.
 The dB is a logarithmic way of dscribing a ratio.
 The ratio may be power, sound pressure, voltage or intensity or several other things.
 Later on we relate dB to the phon and the sone (related to loudness).
 But first, to get a taste for logarithmic expressions, let's look at some numbers.
 (If you have forgotten, go to What is a logarithm?)